Teaching module applications

 If these are already well accounted for in the original application and there have been no additional issues encountered, the details entered may be very brief (i.e. a sentence or two).

 Your SEC may request further details, for example to see student practice ethics applications or more information about the projects or techniques used.
-If the SEC has any concerns they may require you to submit a new ethical review application.
+If the SEC has any concerns they may require you to submit a new ethics review application.

 If you need to make changes to your approval, you must submit an ethical amendment application to your SEC.